Currently we understand anxiety by dividing it up into different categories, which have different clusters of symptoms.

 According to the (ADDA) People with Social Anxiety are anxious or fearful about being judged or evaluated negatively or being rejected socially.
 They may be afraid of appearing stupid being embarrassed or being boring.

-Panic disorder happens when people experience panic attacks out of the blue and sometimes in their sleep.
-People then become preoccupied with having panic attacks again because it is such a frightening experience where they are sometimes afraid they are having a heart attack.
+Panic disorder happens when women experience panic attacks out of the blue and sometimes in their sleep.
+Women then become preoccupied with having panic attacks again because it is such a frightening experience where they are sometimes afraid they are having a heart attack.

 The ADDA defines Obsessions as " intrusive and unwanted thoughts, images, or urges" and they cause anxiety.
 Compulsions are "behaviors " the persons does in order to feel better or stop thoughts.
 Some compulsions are behaviors while others are things a person might do with their mind.